Terms & Conditions

-- We will charge your credit card for the full amount of your Estimated Rental Charges as shown on the front page of the Rental Agreement, except to the extent you have opted to pay them with a pre-paid voucher or in cash (where a cash option is available).
+- We will charge your charge card for the full amount of your Estimated Rental Charges as shown on the front page of the Rental Agreement, except to the extent you have opted to pay them with a pre-paid voucher or in cash (where a cash option is available).
 We will charge this at the time you pick up the vehicle and hold it as a deposit.
 At the end of your rental we will apply that amount towards the total charges payable by you for your rental.

-- We may also pre-authorise your credit card, or take a cash deposit from you (where a cash option is available), which we will apply towards any additional charges for which you are responsible.
-The amount of the cash deposit we take will vary depending on the vehicle you have rented, the location from which you pick up your vehicle and whether or not you have purchase collision damage waiver protection (and, if you have, the level that you have selected).
+- We may also pre-authorise your charge card, or take a cash deposit from you (where a cash option is available), which we will apply towards any additional charges for which you are responsible.
+The amount of the cash deposit we take will vary depending on the vehicle you have rented, the location from which you pick up your vehicle and whether or not you have purchased collision damage waiver protection (and, if you have, the level that you have selected).

 - During or after your rental

-- We may also charge you for any other Rental Charges for which you are responsible (see section 5 - "What charges might I incur in addition to the Estimated Rental Charges?" ).
+- We may also charge you for any other Rental Charges for which you are responsible (see section 5 - "What charges might I incur in addition to the Estimated Rental Charges?").